 Although I expected Tibetan cuisines like Momos or Thukpa from the restaurants in Kaza, I found many of them to cater to western foods.
 Besides, common Indian foods like dal, rice, curries were also available.
 Apart from unknown street shops, I loved the following restaurants in Kaza for their atmosphere and food.

 Just a brief walk from the bus stop in old Kaza, this colorful small coffee shop run by Ecosphere volunteers offers a pleasant environment for having food.
 I went there several times and am pretty sure that you will, too.
 They also arrange a film show at night, a movie theatre alternate in this little town.
 It might not be a bad idea to watch Seven Years in Tibet sitting near the Tibetan border!

 Hotel Deysor and Restaurant

 I already suggested them as a hotel above.
 Now is the turn to recommend their food for their ambiance.
 Only thing is, the restaurant is a bit far if you stay in old Kaza.
-Their grilled honey lime paneer (aka quiches) are famous.
+Their grilled honey-lime paneer (aka quiches) is famous.